Night on Earth (Rialto album)

 Night on Earth is the second studio album by English rock band Rialto.
-It was released in 2001, after which the band went on a 24-year hiatus.
-It was released following their 2000 EP Girl on a Train, and included two tracks from it.
+It was released on 6 August 2001, after which the band went on a 24-year hiatus.
+It was released following their 2000 EP Girl on a Train, and included two tracks taken from it.

 Reception

-The album received mixed reviews; it was described as 'elegantly epic' by the The Independent, and as containing more electronic elements.
+The album received mixed reviews; it was described as "elegantly epic" by The Independent, and as containing more electronic elements than the band's debut.